Quantum key distribution based on orthogonal state encoding: Conclusion

 \section{Conclusion}

-In this paper, we presented two quantum key distribution protocols based on orthogonal states.
+In this paper, we presented two quantum key distribution protocols based on orthogonal state encoding.
 Protocol I consumes more but does not need to employ an order-rearrangement technique while protocol II consumes less with an order-rearrangement technique.
 Both protocols employ the same set of coding states, of which half are maximally entangled and the other half are separated.
 We demonstrated the advantages on bit consumptions of the protocols and compare them with certain previous ones.
-We also provided security analyses for them and modified them for implementing over noisy channels.
+We also provided security analyses for them under some special attacks and modified them for implementing over noisy channels.

 Our protocols, on one hand, are highly efficient on the consumption of both qubits and classical bits.
 In protocol II, all states are employed for key states except those for checking, which are always assumed to be half of the states like in the BB84 protocol, while in protocol I, another 12.5 percents of states are employed as decoy states but it does not need to employ order-rearrangement techniques.
 Our protocols does not need to employ a full Bell measurement which might be lowly efficient, since the employed states are half maximally entangled and half separated.
 On the other hand, our protocols can be modified over noisy environments by applying the testing state method.